 You cant make money unless you have customers and followers.
 So even if you are on LinkedIn to ultimately make a profit, you cannot just start doing that.
-Just like in any business, you need to build a relationship with customers, businesses, and the most important, people, you need to follow a similar pattern here.
+Just like in any business, you need to build a relationship with customers, businesses, and most importantly, people, you need to follow a similar pattern here.
 There are three steps in doing it:

 - Engage: The second part is to engage with others and make comments which leave an impact.
 It is rather better to stay away from making a casual comment or interaction.

 - Make it a habit: the Internet is volatile, and people follow who talks sense, and more often.
 Even if you do it a couple of times a month, do not stop doing it.

 As your relationship gets better, the opportunities will start following you which will turn into money and profit.

 LinkedIn offers premium plans which can be used for Carrier or Business.
 Depending on how you plan to market your profile, you can choose between them.
 Each has its benefit, but as your engagement increases, you may need it.

 When you switch to Carrier, you get to see additional information on posted jobs, salary, watch on-demand videos.
 You can also see how you compare to other applications, and learn new skills.
 It helps you make connections and find a job.

 When it comes to Business, you get access to 15 InMail messages, the option to contact anyone on LinkedIn, even if you’re not connected, see business insights, see any number of people, and their profile and so on.